pierrecholhot/highcharts-bubble-hover-issue-react/README.md

 npm start
 ```

-Note: Unable to reproduce this bug in a fiddle. http://jsfiddle.net/v4veLo4o/1/
+Note: I was unable to reproduce this bug in a fiddle (http://jsfiddle.net/v4veLo4o/1/) but it looks like it's still off by one pixel.